aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### getEndRow() {#getEndRow--}

+<b>@deprecated.</b> Please use the 'endRow' property instead.
 Gets the end  row of the range.

 ```javascript
 getEndRow() : number;